Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/GarmanKohlhagen.rst

 Throughput is composed of two processes: transferring data to/from the FPGA and running the computations.
 The demo contains options to measure timings as described in the README.md file.

-As an example, processing a batche of 16384 call calculations with a floating point kernel breaks down as follows:
+As an example, processing a batch of 16384 call calculations with a floating point kernel breaks down as follows:

 Total time (memory transfer time plus calculation time) = 974us